-A key feature of AIG policies is the Quality of Life (QoL) series of riders, which allow you to access part of the death benefit if you are diagnosed with a chronic illness, critical illness, or terminal illness.
-You may have to pass a medical exam or complete a medical questionnaire before being able to confirm coverage.
+A key feature of AIG policies is the Quality of Life (QoL) series of riders, which allows you to access part of the death benefit if you are diagnosed with a chronic illness, critical illness, or terminal illness.
+You may have to pass a medical exam or complete a medical questionnaire before confirming coverage.

 We selected AIG as the best value for people in their 50s because of all the options available, including a 35-year term, with access to living benefits at competitive prices.

-Established in 1860, Guardian Life has excellent customer satisfaction rankings and AM Best's highest financial stability rating possible, A++ (Superior).
+Established in 1860, Guardian Life holds AM Best's highest financial stability rating possible, A++ (Superior).
 Guardian is also a mutual insurance company, and, as such, they pay dividends to eligible whole life policyholders.
 This feature can provide you with extra money that you wouldn’t get from non-dividend-paying insurers.

 Guardian offers both term and permanent life insurance options but has no guaranteed issue policies.
-The term life policy is available for issue ages up to 75, and the whole life policy can be issued up to age 90.
+The term life policy is available for issue ages up to 75.

 The whole life policy coverage has: